ceabiodb/biodb/README.md

 ```
 Some of the classes you can get help about are: Biodb, BiodbFactory, BiodbConfig, BiodbCache, BiodbDbsInfo, BiodbEntryFields, BiodbObserver, BiodbConn, BiodbEntry, MassdbConn, RemotedbConn.

-Some vignettes are also available.
+Several vignettes are also available.
 To get a list of them run:
 ```r
 vignette(package = 'biodb')
 ```